Skip to main content

 The Seasonal Calendar shows the annual and cyclical patterns of key food and income sources in a country throughout the typical year.

-Seasonal Calendar image showing harvest periods for Zimbabwe
+Seasonal Calendar image showing harvest and rainy periods for Zimbabwe

 Production & Trade Flow Maps